-- Helps to detect and compensate for the unwanted resonances in high grade headphones and earphones.
+- Helps to detect and compensate for the unwanted resonances in high-end headphones and earphones.

-- Matches headphones to the individual geometry of the listener's pina and ear canal.
+- Matches headphones to the individual contours of the listener's pinna (outer ear) and inner ear canal.

-- Includes a signal generator which allows one to detect the frequencies of the unwanted resonances caused by the mismatch between the headphone and the ear canal.
+- Includes a signal generator which allows the listener to detect the frequencies of the unwanted resonances caused by the mismatch between the headphone and the ear canal.

-- Accurately tunes the compensating filters to the found frequencies of the unwanted resonances.
+- Accurately tunes the compensating filters to the corresponding frequencies of the unwanted resonances.

-- Ensures neutral timbre of the sound of professional headphones.
+- Allows the listener to achieve the neutral timbre of the sound of professional headphones.

-- Avoids the masking effect caused by the overloading of the eardrum at the unwanted resonance frequencies.
+- Avoids the masking effect caused by overloading the eardrum with unwanted resonance frequencies.

-- Removes the 'ringing' effect caused by the unwanted resonances.
+- Removes the 'ringing' effect caused by unwanted resonances.

-- Includes a crossfeed feature which allows one to reduce the channel separation to a natural level.
+- Includes a crossfeed feature which allows the listener to reduce the channel separation to a natural level.
 The crossfeed makes the headphones less fatiguing to listen to for long periods.

 - Works with all types of headphones and earphones.
-High grade ones are preferable.
+High-end ones are preferable.